osdag-admin/Osdag/CONTRIBUTING.md

 ### <a id="user-content-bugs" class="anchor" href="#bugs" aria-hidden="true"></a> Bug reports

 A bug is a demonstrable problem that is caused by the code in the repository.
-Good bug reports are extremely helpful - thank you!
+Good bug reports are extremely helpful!

 Guidelines for bug reports:

    * **Use the GitHub issue search —** check if the issue has already been reported.

-   * **Check if the issue has been fixed —** try to reproduce it using the latest master or development branch in the repository.
+   * **Check if the issue has been fixed —** try to reproduce it using the latest master branch in the repository.

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
-What browser(s) and OS experience the problem?
+What browsers and OS experience the problem?
 What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.

 Example: